vrogier/openssl-native/nuget/sources/docs/README.md

 ## License

-OpenSSL version 1.1.1t is licensed under the open source [dual OpenSSL and SSLeay license](https://https://github.com/openssl/openssl/blob/OpenSSL_1_1_1s/LICENSE).
+OpenSSL version 3.0.8 is licensed under the open source [Apache License 2.0](https://github.com/openssl/openssl/blob/openssl-3.0/LICENSE.txt).
-A local copy of the licence (license-openssl-ssleay.txt) can be found in the nuget package folder '/docs'
+A local copy of the licence (license.txt) can be found in the nuget package folder '/docs'